summaryInfo/nsst/README.md

 For command line arguments see `nsst --help`.
-For boolean options `--no-X`, `--without-X`, `--disable-X` are interpreted as `--X=0` and `--X`, `--with-X`, `--enable-X` are interpreted as `--X=1`
+For boolean options `--no-X`, `--without-X`, `--disable-X` are interpreted as `--X=0` and `--X`, `--with-X`, `--enable-X` are interpreted as `--X=1`.

 By default only DEC Special Graphics charset is allowed with UTF-8 mode enabled.
 Spec is even stricter, disallowing any charset translations in UTF-8 mode, but DEC Special Graphics is used by applications frequently so it is allowed anyways.
-To force full NRCS translation in UTF-8 mode set `--force-nrsc`/`forceNrcs`
+To force full NRCS translation in UTF-8 mode set `--force-nrsc`/`forceNrcs`.

+Sequential graphical characters are decoded all at once, so can be printed faster.

+Debugging output can be enabled with `--trace-*`/`trace*` options.

-Now nsst supports combining characters only via precomposition, but almost everything is ready to implement proper rendering of combining character (and variant glyphs support).
+For now nsst supports combining characters only via precomposition, but almost everything is ready to implement proper rendering of combining character (and variant glyphs support).
 The only tricky part is to extract positioning tables and implemnt basic text shaping.
 It would be implemented using glyphs with codes `0x200000` - `0xFFFFFF`, giving sufficient number of possible custom glyphs.
 DECDLD is also easy to implement this way.